vinodkd/cuke4jas/readme.md

 -----
 * write specs/tests for cuke4jas itself! - DONE
 * move the code into its own namespace/class - PARTIALLY DONE
+* rewrite parse logic to use an AST.
 * change toJasmine() so that it expects calls generated to step definitions to be from a namespace bound by the feature's name (or in general with the enclosing container) currently two steps with the same name in 2 features or scenarios will clash with each other. - DONE
 * check jasmine code for style and idioms